elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/builder-pattern.md

 ---

-### What is the main drawback of using the Builder pattern?
+### What is the primary disadvantage of employing the Builder pattern?

 <details>
   <summary>